emilc0/nasscom-vsd-soc-design/dir2/dir2.md

 **Flop ratio = 100*1613/14876 = 10.84%**

-## re-synthetizing at 10ns based on the clarification from WhatsApp channel
+## Re-synthetizing with a clock period of 10ns (based on the clarification from WhatsApp group)
 **(reuse run directory after restarting openLANE)**

 cd $WD